Pet Loss Support Groups: Find Help and Healing Near You

 How soon after my pet's death should I join a support group?

-There's no "right" timeβsome people benefit from immediate support, while others need time to process alone first.
-Most experts suggest trying a group within the first few weeks if you're struggling, but it's never too late to seek support, even months or years later.
+There's no "right" time β some people benefit from immediate support, while others need time to process alone first.
+Most experts suggest trying a pet loss support group within the first few weeks if you're struggling, but it's never too late to seek support, even months or years later.

 Are pet loss support groups only for dogs and cats?

-Absolutely not!
-Support groups welcome anyone grieving the loss of any petβbirds, rabbits, horses, reptiles, or any animal companion.
+Not at all.
+Pet loss support groups welcome anyone grieving the loss of any pet β birds, rabbits, horses, reptiles, or any animal companion.
 The bond you shared matters more than the species.

 What if there's no support group in my area?